Tembocs/entidb/docs/critique.md

 ### Medium

-8) Manifest encoding is non-deterministic.
+8) ~~Manifest encoding is non-deterministic.~~ **RESOLVED**
-- Manifest serialization iterates a HashMap without sorting, so identical operations can produce different bytes on disk (AC-01 violation).
+- ~~Manifest serialization iterates a HashMap without sorting, so identical operations can produce different bytes on disk (AC-01 violation).~~
-- Evidence: `crates/entidb_core/src/manifest.rs:89`.
+- **Fix:** The `Manifest` struct now uses `BTreeMap<String, u32>` for collections (ensures bytewise key ordering).
+Index definitions are sorted by ID before encoding.
+A comprehensive `deterministic_encoding` test verifies that manifests with identical logical state produce byte-identical encodings regardless of construction order.

 9) Collection creation persistence is best-effort and silent on failure.
 - If manifest save fails, collection creation still succeeds without reporting the failure, risking a mismatch between in-memory state and persisted metadata.